 Beyond country-specific requirements, if you’re converting from contractor to employee, it’s a good start if your contract spells out the terms of the employment relationship, including salary and benefits, and makes clear the obligations of both the employee and the employer.
 An employer of record will ensure compliant employment contracts—likely in both English and the local language—that take into account the needs of both the client and employee.

 If you’re considering converting international contractors to employees, learn more about how to start the conversation with them in our “Independent contractor or employee?” ebook.
-If you’d like to learn more about how our employer of record solution, Global Employment Outsourcing (GEO), can help you convert your contractors quickly and compliantly, speak with one of our global solutions advisors today.
+If you’d like to learn more about how our employer of record solution, GEO, can help you convert your contractors quickly and compliantly, speak with one of our global solutions advisors today.